 PS4 Pro support?
 No.

 Death Stranding had us worried for a bit.
 When Kojima Productions' first title was announced back at E3 2016, it did so to a confused and excited crowd.
-And the path to launch didn't see these feelings change much – they just swayed more into the confusion side.
+And the path to launch didn't see these feelings change much.

-Death Stranding is an incredible title that is equally beautiful and unique.
-Without giving away too much, the premise is that you step into the shoes of deliveryman Sam Bridges (played by Norman Reedus) who delivers special cargo in the wake of the Death Stranding - a mysterious phenomenon that wiped out many innocent lives.
+Thankfully, Death Stranding is an incredible title that is equally beautiful and unique.
+Without giving away too much, the premise is that you step into the shoes of deliveryman Sam Bridges (played by The Walking Dead's Norman Reedus) who delivers special cargo in the wake of the Death Stranding a mysterious phenomenon that wiped out many innocent lives.
 But obviously, it's not all that simple.

 Death Stranding is something to be experienced.
-It's definitely an essential PS4 game - if not the essential PS4 game - but, we warn you now, it may not be everyone's cup of tea.
+It's definitely an essential PS4 game but we warn you now, it may not be everyone's cup of tea.

 Check out our full Death Stranding review.